confetti-clj/confetti/README.md

 - The CloudFormation template will also generate an Access Key + Secret.
 This keypair is restricted, it can only access the S3 Bucket and invalidate CloudFront caches.
 - The keypair should be sufficient to update your static site and restricted enough that you can share it with others.

+##### your-site.confetti.edn

+As of version `0.2.0` the `create-site` command will create a file ending in `.confetti.edn` this contains all information needed to maintain your site. **The information in this file contains secrets!**

+> Update: I've come to the conclusion that creating this file is a bad idea.
+> People will inevitably commit it and publicise the keys to their S3 bucket.
+> In the future I would like to just print something in a format that is understood
+> by [direnv](https://direnv.net/) and recommend env vars / direnv instead.

 ## Changes

 #### 0.2.0